nohat-noplay/safs-data-science-journal/README.md

 - `Data Mining.canvas`  – the interactive Obsidian canvas.
 - `Data Mining Shared` – folder with all linked `.md` files, diagrams, and GIFs used in the canvas.

+**Intro to Software Engineering:**
+- `Intro to Software Engineering.canvas`  – the interactive Obsidian canvas.
+- `Software Eng Intro Shared` – folder with all linked `.md` files, diagrams, and GIFs used in the canvas.

 **Previews of all canvas's**:
 - `Canvas Previews`